mikegrb/Audio-Analyzer-ToneDetect/README.md

 - chunk\_size 1024

     Number of samples to analyze at once.
-Coresponds to dft\_size in Audio::Analyzer.
+Corresponds to dft\_size in [Audio::Analyzer](http://search.cpan.org/perldoc?Audio::Analyzer).
     Must be a power of 2.
 Defaults to 1024.

 - chunk\_max 70